 To achieve accurate current sensing, a Kelvin connection is recommended.
 The minimum trace width for 1oz copper foil is 0.02" per amp to make sure the trace stays at a reasonable temperature.
 0.03" per amp or wider is recommended.
 Note that 1oz copper exhibits a sheet resistance of about $530\mu\Omega/\Box$.
 Small resistances add up quickly in high current applications.
-To improve noise immunity, put the resistor divider to the ON pin close to the chip and keep traces to V{CC} and GND short.
-A 0.1μF capacitor from the ON pin to GND also helps reject induced noise.
-Figure 14 shows a layout that addresses these issues.
+To make the system immune to noise, the resistor divider to the ON pin needs to be close to the chip and keep traces to V{CC} and GND short.
+A $0.1\mu F$ capacitor from the ON pin to GND also helps reject induced noise.
+Figure 16 shows a layout that addresses these issues.